Art & Design LIVE!

 The Metropolitan Museum of Art houses more than three million works of art from all over the world across history.

 It is almost impossible to see everything in one day: the two million square feet too much for even the most organised visitor.
 Instead of wandering through all the galleries, visiting one of the themed exhibitions is a good plan.
-There is also a roof top garden overlooking Central Park, which is open in the summer.

 Museum of Modern Art